London Congestion Charge: what is it, which cars pay and which are exempt?

 All the facts about the £15 charge for driving into central London including a map, how to pay and how to check if you need to...

-The London Congestion Charge now costs £15 a day and operates seven days a week between the hours of 7am and 10pm.
+The London Congestion Charge now costs £15 a day and operates every day of the week between the hours of 7am and 10pm.
 The new, increased charge and hours of operation are said to be a "temporary" response by Transport for London (TfL), caused by falling ticket revenues on buses, trains and tubes due to coronavirus - although no date has been set for the Charge to revert to its previous format and price.

 Those who need to pay the charge must pay in advance, or by midnight on the day they entered the zone, although absent-minded motorists can pay £17.50 if they remember to pay by midnight of the third day after driving into the charging area.
 Residents' discounts, which see those living within the zone pay just 10 per cent of the Charge, are to be scrapped from 1 August 2020.